 Big data jobs are going to be available in plenty after a few years from now.
-Most of the industries are rapidly growing and are relying on data than ever before making space for more and more data jobs.
+Most of the industries are rapidly growing and are relying more on data than ever before making space for more and more data jobs.
 It won’t be a bad idea to make yourself equipped with the necessary knowledge and qualifications and be eligible for the data jobs as the trends suggest that they are going to take over the job marketplace soon.

 Maybe Start Working as Sports Data Journalist?

 We have different data entry jobs available and currently the most popular is sports data journalist.
 The sports data journalists are responsible for covering matches for different sports directly from the venues or TV.
 The job is fun and rewarding but it also requires speed and accuracy.
 Currently, we are looking for data journalists in many different countries (USA, UK, Australia, Japan, etc.).
 If you are interested to become a sports data journalist apply here.
-If you want to know more about how the day of sports data journalist looks like read this blog post.
+If you want to know more about what the day of sports data journalist looks like read this blog post.

 Check our YouTube channel to see what current sports data journalists are saying about this job.